 Click on export under the reports & data card.

-From the first drop-down scroll and select the module you’d like to export.
+From the first drop-down scroll, select the module you’d like to export.

-In this example, we have selected products.
+In this example, we have selected Product.
 When you’re ready, hit export.

 Paragon will start exporting your data into a spreadsheet format.